What is a breast biopsy?

 Types of breast biopsies include:

-of concern.
+concern.
 In some cases the lump may be small, deep, and hard to find.
-Then
+Then a method

-a method called wire localization may also be used.
-For this, a thin needle with
+called wire localization may also be used.
+For this, a thin needle with a very thin

-a very thin wire is put into the breast.
+wire is put into the breast.
 X-ray images help guide it to the lump.
+The surgeon then

 Special tools and methods may be used to guide the needles and help with biopsy procedures.

-mammogram results.
-The 3D image then guides the biopsy needle to the exact site
+results.
+The 3D image then guides the biopsy needle to the exact site of the breast

-the cut.
+cut.
 It is guided to the breast lump or mass by MRI, X-rays, or ultrasound.
+The breast

-The breast tissue is gently pulled into the probe.
-A spinning knife inside the
+tissue is gently pulled into the probe.
+A spinning knife inside the tube cuts the

-tube cuts the tissue from the breast.
-Several tissue samples can be taken at
+tissue from the breast.
+Several tissue samples can be taken at one time.

 What are the risks of a breast biopsy?